denizddogru/gateway-ocelot-authentication/README.md

   "message": "Hello from Demo API (API Key Authenticated)!"
 }
 ```
+The API key is validated in the `ApiKeyAuthenticationHandler` class.
+Default API key: `test-api-key-123`

 Note: If the `X-API-KEY` header is missing or invalid, the gateway will return a `401 Unauthorized` response.